Your cookie preferences

 As you don’t have an annual salary, most lenders tend to use your average income across the past two to three years.
 It’s also important to note that if you’ve earnt less than previous years in your most recent tax year, most lenders will only use that figure when calculating the loan.

-Once they’ve decided what your annual income is, lenders will determine the multiple of that figure that they’re willing to offer in the same way as they would for any other applicant.
+Once they’ve decided what your annual income is, lenders will determine the multiple of that figure that they’re willing to offer in the same way as they would for any other applicant, and how much house you can afford.

 Affordability calculator FAQs